8 Black Fashion Brands You Should Know in 2019: Cushnie, Hanifa & More

 Disruption in the fashion industry typically doesn’t happen overnight.
 Rather than gentle whispers, disruption pushes forth concepts that can be seen as refreshing and full of life.
 For countless years, black designers have existed within the industry and created pieces that speak to the colorful history of their backgrounds.
-This year, designers of color took the reigns and pushed forth their agendas which consisted of diverse models and memorable storytelling.
+They’ve been taking the reigns and pushing forth their agendas which consisted of diverse models and memorable storytelling.

-In our latest roundup, we’re shedding light on six black designers worth paying attention to in the upcoming year.
+In honor of Black History Month, we’re shedding light on eight black designers worth paying attention to this year.
 For these individuals, 2018 was a year filled with high points and significant accolades.
 A few of our selections include Kerby Jean-Raymond of Pyer Moss, Shanel Campbell of Shanel and Recho Omondi of her namesake label.

 This past May, Shanel Campbell experienced a breakthrough moment as a designer: Solange Knowles wore pieces from her Parsons graduate collection.
 The 26-year-old Bronx native with Afro-Caribbean roots is known for centering black women in her work.
 During the Spring/Summer 2019 season of New York Fashion Week, Campbell debuted her first collection.
 For the presentation, 18 black women donned her meticulous pieces which were aesthetically unique and striking.
-This year, her designs were worn by Issa Rae and Tracee Ellis Ross.
+Her designs have also been worn by Issa Rae and Tracee Ellis Ross.

 LaQuan Smith began his eponymous brand when he was just 21 years old.
 He notes that his upbringing consisted of learning to sew from his grandmother.
 In the recent past his pieces have been worn by the likes of Beyoncé, Cardi B and more.
-This year, Smith released a wildly popular collaboration with ASOS which featured size-inclusive pieces.
+In 2018, Smith released a wildly popular collaboration with ASOS which featured size-inclusive pieces.
 His work is most known for its intrinsically sexy nature.
-Without a doubt next year will be a banner year for the Queens, New York native.
-We’re excited to see what he has up his sleeve for 2019.
+Without a doubt, 2019 will be a banner year for the Queens, New York native.
+We’re excited to see what he has up his sleeve.